15 of the Best Native Wildflowers for the US and Canada

 Cardinal flower thrives in full sun or part shade, with afternoon shade appreciated in hotter climates.

-This species thrives in moist to wet soils, and since it tolerates brief flooding, it can be used in rain gardens.
+This species enjoys moist to wet soils and since it tolerates brief flooding, can be used in rain gardens.
+The long, red, tubular flowers attract hummingbirds.

 Blue vervain, fall sneezeweed, or common self-heal will make good companions.